-UCAS Extra is another chance for you to apply for a place at University, Extra is essentially that - an extra option.
-Running between 25 February until 4 July 2018 - you will have the opportunity to make one extra choice at a time.
+UCAS Extra is another chance for you to apply for a place at university, Extra is essentially that - an extra option.
+Running between 23 February and 4 July - you'll have the opportunity to make one extra choice at a time.

 How do I use it?

 It's super simple.
-So simple in fact, UCAS have a helpful four (and a bit) step chart to help you understand the Extra process:
+So simple in fact, UCAS has a helpful four (and a bit) step chart to help you understand the Extra process:

 Can I use it?

 Well, it will automatically show up on your UCAS Track if you are eligible, so you'll know right away.
 But you will need to have already applied to university through UCAS and have used all your five choices.
 (If you haven't used all five, you can add an extra one in Track.)